How to use snapshots

 }

-To find the RPC addresses of exisiting nodes you will need to ask the validator community.
-See the community page for guidance.
+To find the RPC addresses of exisiting nodes you will need to ask the network's validators.

 [statesync]